 Helping ensure that the people who work for the police uphold the values of the service, strive to do the right thing in all situations and have the confidence of the public.

-The College provides some guidance to help forces make decisions about integrity.
+The College provides guidance to help forces make decisions about integrity.
 Information is also available from other organisations.

 Outcomes in police misconduct proceedings

 The guidance, published in 2017, helps to increase fairness and proportionality in cases which is important for officers and public confidence in the hearings.
 The guidance is for chief officers and independent legally qualified chairs who must be appointed to chair most misconduct hearing panels.

 It does not prescribe the outcome suitable for every case, but gives misconduct panels guidance on assessing the seriousness of conduct found to be proven, including factors which the panel may take into account.

 Maintaining professional boundaries

 There is no place in policing for those who abuse their position for sexual purposes.
 This guidance sets out the broad principles to support decision-making and professionalism relating to maintaining professional relationships with members of the public.
 It is not intended to cover every situation.
 It should be read in conjunction with the Code of Ethics and applies to police officers, special constables, police staff and police volunteers.
 It does not apply to relationships with colleagues in the police service or in agencies or bodies working with the police.